-Bentham Society

 The Bentham Society provides a forum for political discussion and debate.
 Pupils decide the topic in advance and come ready to discuss anything from photos of Kate Middleton to gun crime in America.
 The Bentham Society has already taken a trip to a political film and hosted a lecture on American politics.
 Book Club

 Want to expand your reading list?
 Want to do it with friends?
 Want to do it whilst eating biscuits?
 This is the club for you.
 With relaxed meetings every half term the Book Club explores the very best literature on offer.

 Bradfield Film Magazine (Q5)

-A NEW termly Film Magazine focusing on the exciting world of film.
+A Film Magazine focusing on the exciting world of film.
 An editorial team of four pupils will be looking for young film critics and film-makers to contribute articles and film reviews, together with film making guides, tips and Bradfield's top rated films each term.
 Pupils will be encouraged to interview guest speakers and Industry experts as well as provide regular features on areas of the Film industry that they are interested in.
 Updates from the Film Production Clubs, charting the progress of our own Bradfield film-makers; from script to screen, will become a regular feature.
 Why not become a regular contributor and create your own feature page or film blog.
 Anyone interested in films, the media and journalism is welcome to contribute and become part of the Magazine's editorial team.
 Bradfield SP

 The Bradfield SP is a lively weekly sports newsletter that was first published in January 2007.
 Since then it has aimed to reflect Bradfield's wide range of sporting activities, with the occasional article on sporting issues outside the College.
 It is produced on Monday evening by an editorial team which includes the roles of Editor, Designer (for someone with excellent ICT skills) or Senior Reporter; it is then printed and distributed on Tuesday morning, when its arrival in Boarding Houses is eagerly awaited by the pupils.
 Pupils can become involved in the SP by writing match reports or feature articles, taking sports photographs, conducting interviews, drawing cartoons, constructing quizzes or crosswords etc. - all of which can be emailed to the editorial team.
 For anyone who is contemplating a possible career in journalism or who just enjoys practising the relevant skills, then this is a fun and rewarding activity.

-Cookery Club

-Refine your culinary skills and learn some 1 hour 'quick bake' winners that will tempt your taste buds!

-(C) 🐨
+Creative Writing Society